 Realising your potential with Tania Reaburn

 Tania Reaburn is proof that nothing in this world can take the place of persistence and determination.
-Currently the acting CFO of the Department of Treasury and Finance in Victoria, Tania is no stranger to curve balls – in fact, overcoming some tough ones early on in life cemented a fundemental part of Tania's personality: to never give up.
+Currently the acting CFO of the Department of Treasury and Finance in Victoria, Tania is no stranger to curveballs – in fact, overcoming some tough ones early on in life cemented a fundamental part of Tania's personality: to never give up.

 "It's an important part of my journey ...
-I passed [VCE] through special consideration but I didn't intially get into university," explains Tania.
+I passed [VCE] through special consideration but I didn't initially get into university," explains Tania.
 "I was in a difficult situation ... but I didn't give up.
-I ended up starting a Diploma of Accounting and after one year I transfered to a Bachelor of Business."
+I ended up starting a Diploma of Accounting and after one year I transferred to a Bachelor of Business."